tschatzl/tschatzl.github.io/_posts/2026-08-10-jdk27-g1-serial-parallel-gc-changes.md

 ## Serial GC

-No notable Serial GC specific changes - except for not being the default collector anymore.
+No notable Serial GC specific changes - except for not being the default collector in some cases anymore.

 ## All Collectors